nkpak001/sql-retail-database-analysis/README.md

 # SQL Retail Database Analysis

-## Project Overview
+## About This Project

-This project focuses on designing and analyzing a relational database for a retail business.
-The database was structured to organize customer, product, order, and transaction information while maintaining data accuracy and consistency.
+I completed this project for CS 650: Advanced Databases at Old Dominion University.
+The project focused on designing a relational database for retail transaction data and using SQL to retrieve, organize, and analyze information stored across multiple tables.

-This project was completed as part of my graduate coursework in Computer Science at Old Dominion University.
+The database included customers, products, orders, order items, and address information.

-## Tools & Technologies
+## Tools I Used

 - SQL
 - SQLite
-- Relational Databases
 - Google Colab
 - Jupyter Notebook

-## Database Design

-The database includes related tables for:

-- Customers
-- Products
-- Orders
-- Order Items
-- Addresses
+## What I Did

+I designed the database structure and created relationships between the different tables using primary and foreign keys.

+I then used SQL to work with and analyze the data.
+Some of the work included:

+- Creating tables and defining relationships
+- Using primary keys and foreign keys
-Primary keys, foreign keys, and data constraints were used to establish relationships between tables and maintain data integrity.
+- Adding constraints to help maintain data accuracy

-## Analysis Performed

-The project included:

-- Creating and structuring relational database tables
-- Writing SQL queries to retrieve and analyze data
+- Writing SQL queries to retrieve information
-- Using JOIN operations to combine information across multiple tables
+- Using JOINs to combine data from multiple tables
 - Using aggregate functions to summarize transaction data
-- Identifying customer purchasing and spending patterns
+- Analyzing customer purchasing and spending information
-- Applying data validation and integrity constraints
+- Checking data for accuracy and consistency
-- Normalizing the database through Third Normal Form (3NF)
+- Applying database normalization through Third Normal Form (3NF)
-- Creating indexes to improve query performance
+- Creating an index to improve query performance
-- Using EXPLAIN QUERY PLAN to evaluate query execution before and after indexing
+- Using EXPLAIN QUERY PLAN to compare query behavior before and after indexing

-## Skills Demonstrated

-- SQL
-- Relational Database Design
-- Data Analysis
-- Data Validation
-- Data Quality
-- JOINs and Aggregations
-- Database Normalization
-- Query Optimization
-- Analytical Problem Solving

-## Author
+## What I Learned

-Necey Kpakio
-M.S.
-Computer Science
-Old Dominion University
+This project helped me understand how relational databases are structured beyond just writing individual SQL queries.
+I became more comfortable working with relationships between tables and using JOINs and aggregate functions to answer questions using data from different parts of a database.

+I also learned why normalization, constraints, and indexes matter.
+Using EXPLAIN QUERY PLAN gave me a better understanding of what happens behind a SQL query and how database design can affect performance.